Sergiovan/Sir-Govan-Discord/README.md

 ### `!pin {message}`
 Puts a message in the hall of fame.
 But it'll be marked.
 Cheaters beware, democracy is strong.

-### `!color {hex}`
+### `!color [hex or 'random']`
 Changes your role color if any of your roles have a color.
-Because I can't be arsed with administration
+Because I can't be arsed with administration.
+You can also randomize your color.

 ### `!icon {emoji or url}`
 Changes your role icon if in a server that allows that to happen, and if you're not trying to trick the bot